Thamine-sumaya/Thamine-sumaya/README.md

 - 👋 Hi, I’m @Thamine-sumaya
-- 👀 I’m interested in develop my skills
+- 👀 I'm new to the world of programming
 - 🌱 I’m currently learning python and java
 - 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me thaminesumaya@gmail.com